cherubychen/my_selenium/README.md

 Insert one line as local computer.

-Add one line on the github.
+Add one line on the github --- modify one line here.